 Italians drink coffee with breakfast and throughout the day, but expect a lot of strange looks if you order anything other than un caffe after dinner.
 Their reasoning is: How can you put all of that hot milk in a full stomach?

-There are a lot of different ways to drink espresso based beverages and it can be overwhealming walking into a local bar, all eyes on you, as you struggle to pick something off the menu (not knowing much about coffee, I didn’t make it past a cappuccino when I was there).
+There are a lot of different ways to drink espresso-based beverages and it can be overwhelming walking into a local bar, all eyes on you, as you struggle to pick something off the menu (not knowing much about coffee, I didn’t make it past a cappuccino when I was there).